 - Open your Bolt project.

-- Click the database icon at the top center of the screen.
+- At the top center of the screen, click the database icon.

-- Click Secrets in the left navigation menu.
+- In the left navigation menu, click Secrets.

 - Create a new secret with the following values: